Dubai: Massive gridlock on Al Khail road as 2 accidents, roadworks cause 24-min delay

 On every 19th of Ramadan, the country celebrates Sheikh Zayed Humanitarian Day to commemorate the humanitarian efforts of the founding father

-A massive gridlock has been reported on Al Khail road which goes on for 4.9km, according to Google Maps.
+A massive gridlock has been reported on Al Khail road extending for 4.9km, according to Google Maps.

 One lane has also reportedly been closed, with KT reader K Ann saying, "There are only five functioning lanes instead of six, which is adding to the pile up."